Functional Resume Templates

 Tips for building the best functional resume

 A functional resume or skill-based structure can be used with the modern design template or the classical one.
-It will depend only on your personality, experience, and the type of business industry you are applying to.
-Let’s begin to create the best functional resume, so you can get the job of your dreams:
+It'll depend only on your personality, experience, and the type of industry you're applying to.
+Let’s begin creating the best functional resume, so you can get the job of your dreams:

 Design

-Take the best from both worlds.
+Take the best of both worlds.
 You can use some features from the modern design and the traditional one.
 Keep your resume clean of unnecessary graphics.
-Use icons only to pop up your skills and achievement sections.
-Each section on your resume is arranged in blocks to emphasize the important information - your accomplishments and abilities.
-You can be inspired by some of the best resume designs.
+Use icons only to brighten up your skills and achievement sections.
+Each section on your resume is arranged in blocks to emphasize the important information—your accomplishments and abilities.
+Get inspired by some of our best resume designs.

 Font